World War II by country: Slovak Republic (Slovakia)

 The newly founded Slovak Republic led by Jozef Tiso was proclaimed on March 14, 1939, allying with Nazi Germany and its armed forces participated in war against Poland and Soviet Union.
 On 24 November 1940, Slovakia joined the Axis when its leaders signed the Tripartite Pact.

 The local Jewish population was heavily persecuted.
 As part of the Holocaust in Slovakia, 75,000 Jews out of 80,000 in Slovakia were deported and taken to German death camps.

 The Slovak National Uprising, commenced in August 1944 was suppressed by German forces at the end of October; partisans, however, continued fighting in the mountains until the war's end.
 In April 1945, the Red Army defeated the Germans and ousted Tiso's government, and restored the Czechoslovak state.

 Danzig

-Refugees flee Danzig ahead of the Soviet advance, February 1945.

 The Free City of Danzig, a semi-autonomous city-state under League of Nations protection, was predominantly German and had a Nazi government by 1936.